-Heat/Energy Recov Heat/Energy Recovery
+Heat/Energy Recov very

 Applicability Zones serving multifamily apartments

 Definition Details of heat or energy recovery systems

 Units Various

 Input Restrictions As designed

-Standard Design If the Proposed Design is a unitary balanced or heat recovery ventilation system, in Climate Zones 1, 2, and 11-16 the Standard Design is a heat recovery ventilation system with a rated heat recovery effectiveness of 67% and a fan power index of 0.6 W/cfm.
-In all other climates zones the Standard Design is a balanced ventilation system without heat recovery and a fan power index of 0.6 W/cfm.
-If the Proposed Design is a central ventilation system serving more than one apartment, the Standard Design is also a central ventilation system.
-In Climate Zones 1, 2, and 11-16 the Standard Design has a heat recovery system with a sensible heat exchange effectiveness of 67% in both heating and cooling and includes bypass to lock out the heat exchanger when outdoor temperatures are cool.
-In all other climate zones the Standard Design does not have a heat recovery system.
+Standard Design If the Proposed Design is a unitary balanced or heat recovery ventilation system, in Climate Zones 1, 2, and 11-16 the Standard Design is a heat recovery ventilation system with a rated heat recovery effectiveness of 67%.
+In all other climates zones, the Standard Design is a balanced ventilation system without heat recovery.
+For all climate zones, the Standard Design has a fan power index of 0.6 W/cfm If the Proposed Design is a central ventilation system serving more than one apartment, in Climate Zones 1, 2, and 11-16, the Standard Design has a heat recovery system with a sensible heat exchange effectiveness of 67% in both heating and cooling and includes bypass of the heat exchanger when outdoor temperatures are cool.
+In all other climate zones, the Standard Design is a balanced ventilation system that does not have a heat recovery system.
+In all climate zones, the Standard Design meets the fan efficacy requirements in Section 140.4.

 Standard Design: Existing Buildings n/a